FabricMC/fabric-docs/develop/codecs.md

 ```

 Each line in the group specifies a codec, a field name, and a getter method.
 The `Codec#fieldOf` call is used to convert
-the codec into a [map codec](#mapcodec-not-to-be-confused-with-codecltmapgt), and the `forGetter` call specifies the getter
+the codec into a [map codec](#mapcodec), and the `forGetter` call specifies the getter method used to retrieve the value
-method used to retrieve the value of the field from an instance of the class.
-Meanwhile, the `apply` call specifies the
+of the field from an instance of the class.
+Meanwhile, the `apply` call specifies the constructor used to create new
-constructor used to create new instances.
-Note that the order of the fields in the group should be the same as the order
+instances.
+Note that the order of the fields in the group should be the same as the order of the arguments in the
-of the arguments in the constructor.
+constructor.

 You can also use `Codec#optionalFieldOf` in this context to make a field optional, as explained in
 the [Optional Fields](#optional-fields) section.

-### MapCodec, not to be confused with Codec&lt;Map&gt;
+### MapCodec, Not to Be Confused With Codec&lt;Map&gt; {#mapcodec}

 Calling `Codec#fieldOf` will convert a `Codec<T>` into a `MapCodec<T>`, which is a variant, but not direct
 implementation of `Codec<T>`. `MapCodec`s, as their name suggests are guaranteed to serialize into a
 key to value map, or its equivalent in the `DynamicOps` used.
 Some functions may require one over a regular codec.

 This particular way of creating a `MapCodec` essentially boxes the value of the source codec
 inside a map, with the given field name as the key.
 For example, a `Codec<BlockPos>`
 when serialized into json would look like this: